KevinWong07/CISC3140/README.md

 ## Labs repo

 Here lies the repo for all labs and media created for the duration of CISC 3140 Spring 2021 Session.
-Mostly written in Markdown as practice for better documentation.
+All documentation written in Markdown as practice for better documentation.

 ### Lab 1
 - Just a reflective writing lab based on experiences working and discussing in a large group.